 About the Society of Africanist Archaeologists

 The Society of Africanist Archaeologists is an organization of archaeologists, researchers from associated disciplines and others who share an interest in African archaeology and African societies.
-Our membership is international, with participation from Africa, the Americas, Asia, and Oceania, and is actively involved in research in many African countries.
+Our membership is international, with participation from Africa, the Americas, Europe, Asia, and Oceania, and is actively involved in research in many African countries.
 SAfA is an affiliated organization of the Society for American Archaeology and the African Studies Association.